readium/architecture/proposals/000-content-protection.md

   * Returns:
     * a `ProtectedFile` in case of success,
     * `null` if the `file` is not protected by this technology,
-    * a `Streamer.Error` if the file can't be successfully opened.
+    * a `Publication.OpeningError` if the file can't be successfully opened.

 ##### `ProtectedFile` Class